puppetlabs/puppet-docs/source/pe/3.2/maintain_backup_restore.markdown

 8. Restore modules, manifests, hieradata, etc, if necessary.
    These are typically located in the `/etc/puppetlabs/` directory, but you may have configured them in another location.
 9. Run `/opt/puppet/sbin/puppetdb-ssl-setup -f`.
 This script generates SSL certificates and configuration based on the agent cert on your PuppetDB node.
 10. Start all PE services you stopped in step 2.
+(For example, run `service pe-httpd start`.)

     >**Note**: During this process, you may get a message indicating that starting the dashboard workers failed, but they have in fact started.
 You can verify this by running `service pe-puppet-dashboard-workers status`.